magento/merchdocs/src/magento/magento-marketplace-synchronize-store.md

 In the future if you ever want to change your Marketplace credentials, you can create a new access key, reset your Marketplace system configuration, and resynchronize your store with the new key values.

 {: .bs-callout-info}
 The Web Setup Wizard does not automatically return to the Admin of your store.
-When you are ready to close the tool, enter the URL of your store Admin in the address line of the browser tab.
+When you are ready to close the tool, enter the URL of your store Admin in the address line of the browser tab, and sign in to the Admin.

 [1]: https://devdocs.magento.com/cloud/howtos/install-components.html